Collabor8Online/c8o_automations/README.md

 By themselves, automations do very little.
 They are governed by their configurations.

 A configuration can be any class that:
-- takes a set of keyword arguments in its constructor - `def initialize(**configuration_data)`
+- takes a set of keyword arguments in its constructor - `def initialize(first: "some value", second: "other value")`
 - has a `to_h` method that can be used to extract the parameters needed to reconstruct the object later
-- has a `ready?(**params)` method
+- has a `call(**params)` method that returns true if the automation should be triggered
 - has a `to_s` method that returns a summary of the configuration

 The constructor will receive any configuration data required.
-The `ready?` method will receive the data that was used to trigger the automation.
+The `#call` method will receive the data that was used to trigger the automation.

 ScheduledAutomations are triggered at a time.
 Therefore the [DailySchedule](lib/automations/daily_schedule.rb) uses an array of `days` and `times` to configure when it should be triggered.